 Once you arrive at your destination, check all plants for damage.
 Snip off broken leaves or branches using a clean pair of garden pruners.
 Get the plants into their new home as quickly as possible.
 It’s best to transplant early in the morning on an overcast day, especially in the summer months.

 New transplants require tender loving care.
 Be sure to provide plenty of water.
 If you transplant during a hot period, plants will most likely experience some shock and may wilt.
 If you can, protect transplants from the hot sun while they establish.
-A 4-inch layer of mulch will help to retain moisture.
+A 4 inch (10 cm.) layer of mulch will help to retain moisture.

 Give your plants several weeks to become adapted to their new home.